Q59 (New York City bus): Railroad

 Initial construction of the line, by the Grand Street and Newtown Rail Road, began in September 1860.
 Its first section (from Williamsburg's Grand Street Ferry to Bushwick Avenue) was completed on October 15, 1860, with a public opening expected by the end of that month.
 In addition to the Grand Street Ferry, cars soon also served the Broadway Ferry via the Brooklyn City Rail Road's Greenpoint Line trackage on Kent Avenue.
 By 1865, the line had been extended from Grand Street north along Bushwick Avenue, Humboldt Street, and Meeker Avenue to Penny Bridge.
-The tracks in Bushwick Avenue were removed after trains began using Humboldt Street instead between Grand Street and Maspeth Avenue on July 19, 1870.
+The tracks in Bushwick Avenue were removed after trains began using Humboldt Street instead of between Grand Street and Maspeth Avenue on July 19, 1870.

 The main line was later lengthened eastward from the intersection of Grand and Humboldt Streets, along the Grand Street extension.
 It opened to the city line (Newtown Creek) on June 9, 1875 and to Newtown on August 1, 1876.
 The old line to Penny Bridge became the Meeker Avenue Line.

 When the Maspeth Depot opened in 1885, the line was truncated to Maspeth.
 Service between Maspeth and Elmhurst became a shuttle (which later became a part of the Flushing–Ridgewood Line).

 The Brooklyn City Rail Road leased the Grand Street and Newtown on May 1, 1890.

 Bus line

-In 1949, the New York City Board of Transportation reacted to declining ridership by proposing conversion of the line to a bus route.
-The New York City Board of Estimate approved the change on October 13, 1949, and the streetcars were permanently removed on December 11, 1949.On November 6, 1954, the NYCTA proposed to eliminate weekday service between 7 p.m. and 5 a.m. and all weekend service to cut costs.
+In 1949, the New York City Board of Transportation reacted to declining ridership by proposing the conversion of the line to a bus route.
+The New York City Board of Estimate approved the change on October 13, 1949, and the streetcars were permanently removed on December 11, 1949.
+On November 6, 1954, the NYCTA proposed to eliminate weekday service between 7 p.m. and 5 a.m. and all weekend service to cut costs.
 Free transfers would have been provided between the B53 and B57.
 In the fall of 1975, the bus route was extended from 72nd Street in Maspeth east to Elmhurst and southeast on Queens Boulevard to Junction Boulevard in Rego Park.
-On June 25, 1979, seven westbound trips from Rego Park were added between 10:30 p.m. and 1:36 a.m..
+On June 25, 1979, seven westbound trips from Rego Park were added between 10:30 p.m. and 1:36 a.m.
 On December 11, 1988, the line was relabeled to its current identifier, the Q59.

 In January 2008, 24/7 service was added to the Q59 route.
 In August 2009, southbound service was rerouted from Kent Avenue to Wythe Avenue due to the conversion of Kent Avenue to a one-way northbound street to restructure the bike lanes on that street.
 Service was eventually extended to the Williamsburg Bridge Plaza Bus Terminal in 2010, and in September 2016, the eastern terminus of the route was relocated to 62nd Drive to avoid a hazardous U-turn at 63rd Road/63rd Drive, as well as provide a closer connection to Rego Center.